leonmavr/retrocube/mesh_files/README.md

 * T a character
 * C a character

 `v` indicates that a vertex is to be defined.
 The next 3 numbers that follow (`X X X`) specify the location of the vertex.
-Each `X` can range from -1.0 to 1.0 and the first `X` specifies the location as a proportion of the width (-1.0 corresponds to -width, -0.25 -width/4, etc.).
+Each `X` can range from -1.0 to 1.0 and the first `X` specifies the location as a proportion of the width (-1.0 corresponds to -width/2, -0.25 -width/8, 0.5 to width/4, etc.).
 Likewise for the second and third `X`.

 When a vertex is defined, it's assigned a unique incremental index under the hood starting from zero.
 This is how it will be refererenced by the connections.